 For another, these mortality rates are weirdly low.
 For example, mortality in the US for people aged 55-64 is around 0.88% per year, and for people aged 65-74 is it 1.78%.
-Yet the overall mortality in the placebo group was only 1.19% even after multiple years?
-It’s possibly explained by the fact that they excluded people with high cholesterol but it’s still weird and apparently, I’m not the first person to notice that.)
+Yet the overall mortality in the placebo group of the JUPTER study was only 1.19% even after multiple years?
+It’s possibly explained by the fact that they excluded people with high cholesterol but it’s still weird and apparently, I’m not the first person to notice that.

 And yet.
 Let’s get back to Kristensen et al.’s meta-review.
 Remember, they wanted to calculate how many days of life are saved by taking statins.
 Here’s what they calculate for the above studies:

-There’s a benefit of… only a few weeks?
+There’s a benefit of… only 1-3 weeks?
 How can a magic pill that erases 25% of all deaths translate into such small numbers?

 First off, let’s look at their calculations.
 Here’s part of their analysis section, which I include just because it’s endearing to see “we used MS Paint” translated into High Academic.

 Basically, if you take the survival curves and measure the areas under them, you get the average number of days people in the treatment and control groups were alive during the experiment.
-If you take the difference, you extra days of life from statins.
+They use the difference as the extra days of life that statins provide.

-So how to reconcile these small numbers with the large-seeming effects from before?
+So how to reconcile these small numbers with the large-seeming effects from the individual studies?

 The main issue is that their analysis only looks at extra days of life during the study itself.
 Take the WOSCOPS study.
-When it was over, 4.1% of the control group were dead, as compared to 3.2% of the treatment group.
-Let’s divide people into three groups:
+When it was over, 4.1% of the control group had died, as compared to 3.2% of the treatment group.
+Divide people into three groups: